RomansWorks/CarND-Vehicle-Detection/writeup_report.md

 ![Partitioning Example](output_images/partitioning_example.png)

-Actual search is performed by ImageWindowSearch.
+Actual search is performed by `ImageWindowSearch`.
 This contains code to parallelize the testing of windows across several processes.

 The overall search area is visualized by `visualize_search_area`. (image is in the HTML version of IPython notebook).
 Partitioning and how it handles edges of frame is visualized in `visualize_partitioned_search_area`. (image is in the HTML version of the IPython notebook).